DanielMevs/Dates-and-Time-in-Python/README.md

 ```
 Python should be installed now.
 Check by running python

-Python on other OS's are available at: https://www.python.org/downloads/
+Python on other OS's are available [here]( https://www.python.org/downloads/)

 ## Example Usage